-Action 3.1.6: Supporting incentive based zoning thatCounty Planning staff and LCVA will encourages property owners to create permanent agricultural conservation easements via the County’s Transfer of Development Rights program
+Action 1.1.6: Supporting incentive based zoning thatCounty Planning staff and LCVA will encourages property owners to create permanent agricultural conservation easements and support the preservation of agricultural lands in the planning areas via the County’s Transfer of Development Rights program and/or land trusts.

-Strategy 3.2: Support current growers and ranchers.
+Strategy 1.2: Support farmers and ranchers.

-Action 3.2.1: Investigate the feasibility of alleviatingThe LCVA should support measures that help to alleviate property tax burdens for small-scale ranching and farming operations in the planning area.
+Action 1.2.1:The County with assistance from LCVA will help to educate residents in the planning areas about County Assessor programs which Investigate the feasibility of alleviate property tax burdens for small-scale ranching and farming operations.

-Action 3.2.2: LCVA, with assistance of the County and relevant State agencies, should iInvestigate the feasibility of recharging area springs in order to support traditional agricultural uses of water resources in the planning area.
+Action 1.2.2: LCVA, with assistance of the County and relevant State agencies and in coordination with the three acequias, should iInvestigate the feasibility of recharging area springs in order to support traditional agricultural uses of water resources in the planning area.

-Action 3.2.3 LCVA, with assistance of the County and relevant State agencies, should dDevelop an agricultural support program to help revitalize traditionally irrigated lands and agricultural activities such as small scale farming and ranching in the Planning Area.
-This will include educational outreach, skills training, and marketing assistance to support economically and environmentally viable farming practices for community members in the Planning Area.
-The program will also include educational outreach for appropriate scale gardening and landscaping in newer subdivision areas.
+Action 1.2.3 LCVA, with assistance of the County and relevant State agencies or non-profits, should dDevelop an agricultural support program to help revitalize traditionally irrigated lands and agricultural activities such as small-scale farming and ranching in the Planning Area.
+This may include educational outreach, skills training, and marketing assistance to support economically and environmentally viable farming practices for community members in the Planning Area.
+The program may also include educational outreach for appropriate scale gardening and landscaping in newer subdivision areas.

 Open Space